Introduction

 Adjacency Matrix

-An adjacency matrix is a 2D array where each cell (i, j) represents the presence (or weight) of an edge between vertices i and j.
+An adjacency matrix is a 2D array used to represent a graph data structure. where each cell (i, j) represents the presence (or weight) of an edge between vertices i and j.
 This representation is easy to implement but not very efficient for sparse graphs (graphs with relatively few edges).

 # Adjacency Matrix for an undirected graph